 3.38.
-Regulations and guides issued by the regulatory body should include the requirements for the authorized party to keep records that are considered to be safety related.
-These records, although not formally submitted to the regulatory body for review and approval, should be made available upon request.
+Regulations and guides issued by the regulatory body should include the requirements for the authorized party to keep adequate records relating to the safety of facilities and activities that are considered to be safety related.
+These records, although noteven if not formally submitted to requested by the regulatory body for review and approval, should be made available upon request.
 Regulations or authorization conditions should establish the types of records that should be kept and the periods for which they should be retained.
 In specifying the retention period, account should be taken of the possible future need to refer to these records and of the difficulties of regenerating the information.
 More information and indicative types of records that should be kept by the authorized party are included in the subsection on Notification and Authorization.